How to pay off credit card debt faster with less money wasted on interest charges.

 APR: 0% promotional rate, then regular APR for balance transfers applies

 Total Cost: Depends on the promotional APR period and time to payoff

 Payments: As high as you can comfortably afford

 It sounds a little counter-intuitive, but you can use a credit card to solve problems with credit card debt.
 You transfer your existing balances to a balance transfer credit card that offers 0% APR on balance transfers.
 The higher your credit score, the longer the promotional APR will be.
 With excellent credit, you may be able to find cards that offer 0% APR for up to 18 months.

 This allows you to pay off credit card debt interest-free for a time.
 That way, every dollar of each payment you make goes to reducing the principal debt you owe.
 So, for instance, let’s say you have $10,000 in debt to pay off.
 You get a balance transfer credit card that offers 0% APR for 18 months.
 With payments of $555 per month, you can be debt free before the introductory period ends.

 If you have too much debt to eliminate during a balance transfer introductory period, the next option is a loan.
 You take out a personal debt consolidation loan and use the funds to pay off your credit card balances.
-Personal loans tend to have interest rates that are less than 10%, which is much lower than most credit cards.
+Personal loans tend to have interest rates that are less than 15% as long as you have good credit.
+Loan APR is usually lower than the APR the same consumer can qualify for on a credit card.
 A higher credit score allows you to qualify for the lowest rates possible.